Encyclopedia

 Saturnalia

-“`html Saturnalia: Profile of a Prehistoric Giant Saturnalia Saturnalia (SA-tur-NAY-lee-uh; “Named for the Saturnalia festival”) is a genus of basal sauropodomorph dinosaur that lived during the Late Triassic period, specifically the Carnian stage, approximately 233 million years ago.
+Saturnalia: Profile of a Prehistoric Giant Saturnalia Saturnalia (SA-tur-NAY-lee-uh; “Named for the Saturnalia festival”) is a genus of basal sauropodomorph dinosaur that lived during the Late Triassic period, specifically the Carnian stage, approximately 233 million years ago.
 Its fossils were discovered in what is now southern Brazil, South America.
-Saturnalia was first described by
+Saturnalia was first described by paleontologists

 Saturnalia Read Post »